Articles

 https://doi.org/10.1007/s12144-023-05331-4

 Kolleck, M., & Soellner, R. (2023).
-Honor endorsement in male youth: A general risk factor for aggressive behavior?
+Honor endorsement in male youth: a general risk factor for aggressive behavior?
 International Journal of Developmental Science, 17(1-3), 55-65.

 http://doi.org/10.3233/DEV-230343